 Northwater was retained by the Fish Lake Conservancy District to address lake concerns and develop the Fish Lake Chain Watershed Diagnostic Study and Plan.
-The study and plan was partially funded by the State of Indiana, Lake & River Enhancement Program (LARE).
+The study and plan were partially funded by the State of Indiana, Lake & River Enhancement program (LARE).

-Technical roles included detailed watershed characterization, water quality sampling, data mining and analysis, a custom GIS watershed landuse and pollution load model, lake sediment analysis and identification of over 50 site-specific projects throughout the watershed.
-The lake and watershed analysis and custom GIS model incorporated advanced geospatial analysis and helped identify the most appropriate lake and watershed management measures.
-Northwater collected information on watershed features using GPS and transferred this information into an extensive GIS database; a custom watershed GIS landuse layer was developed for use in pollution load modeling and watershed characterization.
+Technical roles included detailed watershed characterization, water quality sampling, data mining and analysis, a custom landuse map layer and pollution load model, lake sediment analysis and identification of over 50 site-specific projects.
+A field survey and the custom model helped characterize the watershed and identify the most appropriate lake and watershed management measures.

-Northwater also led and participated in stakeholder and public meetings, conducted a detailed field assessment of watershed conditions and coordinated and met with local landowners and stakeholders to develop implementation projects.
-The project was completed under a very aggressive schedule and budget and met the stringent requirements of the Indiana Lake and River Enhancement Program (LARE).
+Northwater also led and participated in stakeholder and public meetings and coordinated and met with local landowners.
+The project was completed under a very aggressive schedule and budget and met the stringent requirements of the LARE program.

 We are happy to answer any questions you might have!